aadarshKsingh/Save-Restricted-Bot/README.md

 - `ID` Your API ID from my.telegram.org
 - `TOKEN` Your bot token from @BotFather
 - `STRING` Your session string, you can get it at [gist](https://gist.github.com/bipinkrish/0940b30ed66a5537ae1b5aaaee716897#file-main-py) and run it locally
+- `DELAY` Delay time in seconds to avoid floodwait
 ---

 # Usage